Hamilton and Billy Graham:

 the 17th Earl of Oxford

 One might wonder why a poet and dramatist who employed a variety of pen names and allonyms, including William Shake-speare, to hide his nobility (a code to which most of his class adhered), would receive a grant, exceeded only by the chief spymaster and King James VI of Scotland (who would succeed Elizabeth on the English throne), by a Queen in desperate need of cash to fight Spain.
-The answer is quite simple: Elizabeth employed the 17th Earl of Oxford to write a series of history plays that justified Tudor rulership and rallied patriotic citizens to Britain's cause, as well as to write anonymous homilies for the pulpit, which served the same purpose.
-One of the prime theatrical examples of the staying power of de Vere's art and propaganda is Henry V, which was later used (Olivier's version) to rally the masses during WWII.
+The answer is quite simple: Elizabeth employed the 17th Earl of Oxford to write a series of history plays that justified Tudor sovereignty and rallied patriotic citizens to Britain's cause, as well as to write anonymous homilies for the pulpit, which served the same purpose.
+One of the prime theatrical examples of the staying power of de Vere's art and propaganda is Henry V, which was later used (Olivier's version) to rally the British masses during WWII.

 Today, we see the same strategy on the part of the powers-that-be, with the body of an evangelist lying in state at the Capitol of a nation whose principles include the separation of church and state.
 What exactly is causing this desperation?